 [Section 175O inserted by No. 75 of 1992 s.
 4.]

 175P.
-Disclosure of gifts received by groups of candidates
+Gifts received by group in disclosure period, return as to required

 (1) Subject to subsection (3), the agent of a group in an election shall, within 15 weeks after polling day in the election, lodge a return with the Electoral Commissioner in an approved form setting out —